sujandumre/Responsive-Website-project-using-HTML-CSS/README.md

 Website using html and css

 🍽️ MyOnlineMeals - Food Delivery Website
 Welcome to MyOnlineMeals, a responsive and modern food delivery website built using HTML and CSS.
-This project demonstrates a static, front-end interface for an online food ordering platform, ideal for restaurants or food delivery services looking for a sleek web presence.
+This project demonstrates a static, front-end interface for an online food ordering platform, ideal for restaurants or food delivery services.

 📁 Project Structure